Hannah P. Dodge: Career

 When Hannah P. Dodge was seventeen years old, she began to teach at a district school in a neighboring town.
 She next taught successfully in her own town.
 After teaching for some terms, Dodge went to the Lawrence Academy at Groton, Massachusetts.
 She completed her education at the Townsend Female Seminary, in Townsend, Massachusetts.
 After graduating from that school in 1844, Dodge was chosen as a teacher in the institution.
 One year later she was chosen principal of the school, a position which she held for seven years.
 Dodge held the position of principal in the Oread Institute in Worcester, Massachusetts, for several years, traveled in Europe for a year and there studied modern languages and art.
 After her sojourn in Europe, Dodge took a desirable position in Dorchester, Boston, where she successfully managed the Codman Hill Young Ladies' School for five years.
 She was also on the faculty of the Ladies' Department Kalamazoo College, Michigan, and of the Colby Academy, New London, New Hampshire.
 Retiring from the school field in 1877, she purchased a pleasant home in Littleton, where her family remained.
 In that town, she was the first woman Superintendent of Schools from 1878 to 1882.

 Dodge was president of the local Woman's Christian Temperance Union and one of the trustees of the public library, and she was active in charitable work.

-She was a poet of considerable ability, a ready writer, a delightful correspondent and an artist of unusual skill.
+She was a poet, a writer, a correspondent and an artist.

 Attending the Baptist church in Littleton in 1840, Dodge loyally retained her membership with it, thereby imparting to the home church the luster of her fame and character.

 She was actively interested in the lyceum, the library, the schools, the Temperance movement and in all the work of the church and Sunday school.